alphalon/kotlin-scripting/README.md

 This method also works for the `.ko_repo` and `.ko_module` files.

-#### .ko_template file
+#### Creating special files for templates

 Alternatively, you can store the template in a file named `.ko_template`.
-If the `KO_TEMPLATE` variable is not set (or does not resolve to a file), the `ko` script will look in the current working directory and then through the search roots.
+If the `KO_TEMPLATE` variable is not set (or does not resolve to a file), the `ko` script will look in the current working directory and then through the search roots to find a suitable template.
+If one is not found, the standard template will be used.

 Placing a `.ko_template` file in your home directory provides a custom template for those contexts or projects that do not explicitly provide one.